 When Wilson was less than a week old, we started using velcro swaddles.
 Specifically, SwaddleMe.
 But around three months, we switched to Dreamland Baby.
 And there’s no turning back.
 Wilson now sleeps anywhere from 5-7 hours at night (and sleeps like a champ in his swaddle during the day).
 It’s on the pricier side, but it’s been one of our best purchases so far.
 Plus, because the ‘wings’ detach, he can still sleep in it once he’s done being swaddled.
 For a more economical option, there’s the Nested Bean or the Magic Sleep Suit.
 These sleep sacks have amazing reviews and came highly recommended as well.

 My favorite muslins are made by Aden + Anais.
 They’re 100% cotton, very breathable, and versatile.
 We use them as a traditional blanket, as a cover on our stroller (for shade), to clean spit up, etc. We put a bunch of them on our registry.
-We also frequently use an organic blanket from MakeMake Organics, and the coziest blanket we have is from Cole & Danier — made locally in Eagle, Colorado.
+We also frequently use an organic blanket from MakeMake Organics, and the coziest blanket we have is from Cole & Danier—made locally in Eagle, Colorado.

+This list of newborn essentials wouldn’t be complete without our bassinet.
 Every night, Wilson sleeps in his Design Dua moses bassinet.
 This bassinet is eco-friendly, boho, and lightweight.
 It’s functional and beautifully designed.
 Once he outgrows it, which will be very soon, we’ll transition him into his crib.
 Speaking of his crib, we have the Newton mattress.
 It’s fantastic — 100% breathable (which gives me peace of mind), Greenguard Gold Certified, and machine-washable.

 STroller + Car Seat

 When it comes to choosing the right stroller, one of the most important factors to consider (other than budget) is your lifestyle.
 Do you live in the city, suburbs, mountains, or near the ocean?
 Are rural backroads accessible from your front door?
 Do you have more than one child?
 Is (future) travel a part of your routine?
 We went with UPPABaby for our stroller and car seat, and we couldn’t be happier.
-We opted for the Cruz — without buying the bassinet — but we did tack on infant inserts for both the stroller and car seat.
+We opted for the Cruz—without buying the bassinet—but we did tack on infant inserts for both the stroller and car seat.
 Alternatively, I’ve read rave reviews about the Doona, which is ideal for city dwellers and frequent travelers.

 Diapers + Changing Pad